 - Store linens in boxes and place cedar in closets and drawers.

 4. Set your thermostat to 65 degrees.

-Jim Riddle, director of maintenance with FirstService Residential’s Property Services Division in Kansas City, says that one of the biggest issues the company sees with homeowners who go away is that they either turn off their heat entirely or they turn it down too low.
+Peter Ralph, director of maintenance operations at Minnesota-based Gittleman Construction & Maintenance Corporation, says that one of the biggest issues his company sees with homeowners who go away is that they either turn off their heat entirely or they turn it down too low.
 “They might lower the thermostat to 50 degrees thinking that is well above freezing,” he says, “but that’s only at the point where the thermostat is measuring the temperature.”

 about how to protect pipes.)